-- Transparency in process, timescales and decision making - Partnership with community, voluntary and faith organisations and encouragement of collaboration between groups - Inclusivity of provision so that the assets remain genuinely open and accessible to all sections of the community irrespective of their faith, culture, gender, sexuality or religion - Phased planning so that current community buildings are the first priority - Decisions will be based on clear proposals, robust business plans and sound, evidence based rationale for the transfer of assets - each proposal will be based on individual merits - Any proposed transfer of asset must promote social, economic or environmental wellbeing and support the aims and priorities of the council - Asset transfer will be in exchange for the agreement by the community, voluntary or faith based organisation to deliver agreed benefits to local people - Existing tenants will be given 'first right of refusal' - The council's interest on nominal value freehold sales will be protected by reserving pre-emption or 'buy back' rights - An 'asset lock' will be included in the terms of a transfer to ensure that the building remains for community benefit and use.
-Such clauses will be developed to prevent the asset being assigned or sold for unintended financial gain and loss of community benefits - Disposals at less than best consideration will follow relevant legislation, Government guidance and the Royal Institute of Chartered Surveyors (RICS) document "Local Authority Asset Management Best Practice" and state the best consideration that would otherwise have been received
+- of community based buildings or land to a voluntary, community or faith organisation, in a way that also complies with the council's Corporate Property Strategy and other relevant council policies. - 8.
+This policy will take into account relevant legislation that relates to the transfer of land or buildings at less than market value, provided the transfer is likely to contribute to the "promotion or improvement" of the economic, social or environmental well-being of the area, and the difference between market value and actual price paid is less than £2 million (If the difference is more than £2 million then the request will require ministerial approval).
+The council's disposal's policy reflects this legislation and all transfers will ultimately be considered by Cabinet. - 9.
+We recognise that community asset transfer comes with risks and liabilities to both the council as well as community, voluntary and faith based organisations.
+Therefore the process must include a robust framework to assess and manage risks so that all parties can make informed decisions.
+The Council's policy to enable the transfer of assets is based on the following principles: - Transparency in process, timescales and decision making. - Partnership with community, voluntary and faith organisations and encouragement of collaboration between groups. - Inclusivity of provision so that the assets remain genuinely open and accessible to all sections of the community irrespective of their faith, culture, gender, sexuality or religion. - Evidence based rationale for the transfer of assets each proposal will be based on individual merits. - Any proposed transfer of asset must promote social, economic or environmental wellbeing and support the aims and priorities of the council. - Asset transfer will be in exchange for the agreement by the community, voluntary or faith based organisation to deliver agreed benefits to local people. - Existing tenants will be given 'first right of refusal'. - The council's interest on nominal value freehold sales will be protected by reserving pre-emption or 'buy back' rights.
+These 'buy back' rights to recognise the value of the investment in the asset post transfer. - Transfers will include clauses to prevent the asset being assigned or sold for unintended financial gain and loss of community benefits. - In the case of a multiple community asset transfer to one provider, operating a mixed portfolio of community and commercial use, the terms of the transfer will ensure that buildings remain for community benefit and use as long as there is a need.
+Any change in use needs to reflect planning policy and will be subject to the commissioning of an independent community needs survey to demonstrate there is no longer a need for the building.
+The terms of the transfer will also require that any capital or revenue gained from any change in use will be reinvested back into community provision in the city. - Disposals at less than best consideration will follow relevant legislation, Government guidance and the Royal Institute of Chartered Surveyors (RICS) guidance and state the best consideration that would otherwise have been received.